 The ability to detect deception is becoming a sought after skill set among business executives.
 There is a long list of benefits they can achieve by integrating it into their daily routines.
 Executives use these skills to reach better agreements, do a better job at weeding out dishonest job candidates, avoid deceitful business partners, see through false status updates, and stay away from fraudulent investment opportunities.
 Each of these can save companies untold time, money and stress.

-Trying to identify when people are lying by observing their behavior can be a very slippery slope and there are many risks involved as well.
+Trying to identify when people are lying by observing their behavior can be a very slippery slope with many risks involved.
 Just like self-diagnosing medical issues online, if we look for signs of deception hard enough we will certainly find them.
 When our counterparts feel that we are working hard to catch them lying they may start behaving similar to dishonest people because they are afraid we don’t believe them and the relationship may be destroyed.
-These hazards can easily be avoided by following four steps.
+These hazards can easily be avoided by adhering to the following four considerations.

 You don’t play poker with your cards facing your opponents.
 Don’t open a conversation by telling your counterpart what you already know.
 One of your biggest advantages is your counterpart doesn’t know what you know.
 If you expose your due diligence too early you turn an advantage into a disadvantage because you gave your counterpart the opportunity to alter their approach and render your research useless.